 Oct 1912 Appointed Officer Commanding Louise Margaret Maternity Hospital, Aldershot.

 28 July 1914 Start of the Great War 4 Aug 1914 Britain declares war on Germany.

 9 Aug 1914 Proceeded on active service as medical officer to HQ 1 Corps British Expeditionary Force.
 On 14 August 1914, crossed to France with General Sir Douglas Haig, commanding the BEF 1st Army Corps, whose overall commander was Field Marshal Sir John D French.
 In December 1915, Haig replaced French as Commander-in-chief.
 Colonel Ryan served in France until April 1919, when he returned with Haig to England.

 Aug 1915–Aug 1916 Officer Commanding No 18 Casualty Clearing Station (Lapugnoy).

 17 Sept 1915–5 Apr 1919 Held the rank of Temporary Lieutenant Colonel (Temp Lt Col).

 30 Nov 1915 Brought to the notice of the Secretary of State for war by Field Marshal Sir John D French for gallant and distinguished service in the field.
 (Supplement to the London Gazette 1 January 1916 published 31 December 1915).

-14 Jan 1916 Major E Ryan became a Companion of the Distinguished Service Order (DSO).
+14 Jan 1916 Major E Ryan became a Companion of the Distinguished Service Order (DSO) with effect from 1 January 1916.
 (Supplement to the London Gazette 14 January 1916 published 11 January 1916).

 24 Feb 1916 The President of the French Republic bestowed the Legion d'Honneur (Croix de Chevalier) to Major E Ryan in recognition of his distinguished service during the campaign.
 (London Gazette 24 February 1916 published 22 February 1916).